Myanmar's earthquake death toll jumps to more than 1,000 as more bodies recovered from the rubble

 The earthquake struck midday Friday with an epicenter not far from Mandalay, followed by several aftershocks including one measuring a strong 6.4 magnitude.
 It sent buildings in many areas toppling to the ground, buckled roads, caused bridges to collapse and burst a dam.

-In neighboring Thailand, the quake rocked the greater Bangkok area, home to some 17 million people — many of whom live in high-rise buildings — and other parts of the country.
+In neighboring Thailand, the quake rocked the greater Bangkok area, home to some 17 million people, and other parts of the country.

 Bangkok city authorities said so far six people have been found dead, 26 injured and 47 are still missing, most from a construction site near the capital's popular Chatuchak market.